hkfuertes/voice-assistant-satellite-buildroot/readme.md

 - Test building this for the UZ801 dongle (uses pmOS kernel and its aarch64 capable) with an usb conference speaker/mic
 - Test pmOS on my Echo Dot
 - Test build for Echo Dot, following the same recipe used for UZ801, as the only current kernel I found was pmOS's
+- ...
+- _... and when I inevitably fail... replace the TensorFlow Lite version compiled by Buildroot with some precompiled binary..._

 ---
 ## Acknowledgments